huma-engineering/huma-docs/data-collection/huma-app/features/entering-your-health-data.md

 Open the **Symptoms** module and you will see a list of the symptoms that have been configured for your Deployment.
 Select all of the ones that apply and click **Next**.
 To deselect a symptom, just click it again.

-In the following screens, you will be asked to grade the severity of each symptom on a sliding scale from **mild** to **very severe**.
+In the following screens, you will be asked to grade each symptom on a sliding scale.
 Choose the one that best applies in that moment and click **Next**.

 ![symptoms](../assets/symptoms.png)